axieinfinity/bridge-v2/README.md

 #### 6. transactionCheckPeriod (number)
 Period of checking whether a transaction is mined or not by querying its transaction's receipt.
-If a receipt is found, it will try 3 more times to ensure the transaction is not replaced because of the reorg.
+If a receipt is found, it will try 3 more times to ensure the transaction is not replaced because of reorg.

 #### 7. secret (object)
 Stores private key of validator and relayer.
 These fields can be empty and passed via environment variables